-THIS POLICY WAS: Reviewed in Spring 2022 Next Review Spring 2023
+THIS POLICY WAS: Reviewed and uopdated in Autumn 2023 Next Review Autumn 2024

 BRITISH VALUES

 Within our Federation of schools we promote the fundamental British values (as defined by the DfE).
 These are democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs.
 We do this within the context of our Christian values, our school vision and our aim to develop the whole child and their character including their spiritual, moral, social and cultural development.